 You can not delete things from the FTP.
 Be mindful with what you upload, and always provide clear versioning in the file names (eg. dates or increasing numerals).
 If you need a file removed, contact Ulf.

 Step into the folder for your year (1st, 2nd or 3rd) and create a directory with your project name.
 NOT YOUR TEAM NAME!
-In your directory you create three folders (pics, exe and trailer) and two files (prospect and poster).
+In your directory you create three folders (pics, exe and trailer) and one file (your poster).
 Eg:

 For pictures, video trailer and executables – respectively.
 Put the game poster JPG next to these folders.
 The poster should be named like your game is.

 Keep uploading content when you’ve made significant progress, even after the deadline.
 We have many uses beyond the prints and will always pick the best-looking stuff that’s available to us.
 Try to provide good, versioned, filenames: